apache/druid/docs/tutorials/tutorial-rollup.md

   -->

-Apache Druid&circledR; can summarize raw data at ingestion time using a process known as "rollup".
+Apache Druid&circledR; can summarize raw data at ingestion time using a process known as "rollup."
 Rollup is a first-level aggregation operation over a selected set of columns that reduces the size of stored data.

 This tutorial demonstrates the effects of rollup on an example dataset.